codahale/veil/docs/design.md

 `A` is unable to forge valid signatures for existing ciphertexts, limiting them to passive attacks.
 `veil.mres` ciphertexts consist of encrypted headers, encrypted block headers, encrypted message blocks, and an encrypted signature.
-Each component of the ciphertext is dependent on the previous inputs (including the headers, which use `Derive`-derived nonce to link the `veil.sres` ciphertexts to the `veil.mres` state).
+Each component of the ciphertext is dependent on the previous inputs.
 A passive attack on any of those would only be possible if either TurboSHAKE128 is not collision-resistant or AEGIS-128L is not PRF secure.

 #### Insider Confidentiality Of Messages